oconnerj/oconnerj.github.io/_posts/2022-03-26-the-cyborg-strategy.md

 ---
 layout: post
 title:  "The Cyborg Strategy"
-date:   2022-02-21 04:25:50 +0000
+date:   2022-03-26 04:25:50 +0000
 categories: blog
 tags: quality development operations
 excerpt: "Transforming legacy software with... cybernetics?"
 ---

 Imagine you live in a dystopian cyberpunk future full of technological implants capable of enhancing your abilities beyond the capacity of a normal human.
 You can get bionic eye implants to improve your sight, ear replacements to give you the sensitive hearing of a dog, artificial blood and organs to supercharge your athletic performance, and a potent cocktail of drugs which unlock and amplify your mind.
 Eagerly, you snap up all these opportunities.
 Before long, over half your body is cybernetic.
-At what point, after all these "upgrades," are you no longer yourself?
+At what point after these "upgrades" are you no longer yourself?
 Where is the threshold across which you become something else entirely?

 Over three years ago now, I wrote an article titled [The Inertial Deathblow]({% post_url 2018-06-12-the-inertial-deathblow %}) where I theorized that having decision makers mired deep in their own inertia is a critical hindrance to a competitive business.
-Time has only strengthened my experience here—since the original article, I've watched some very promising projects get flushed because of a few myopic leaders.
+Time has only strengthened my experience here—since the original article, I've seen some very promising projects get flushed because of a few myopic leaders.
 Once those folks left or were removed from decision-making roles, I watched as newer and better solutions flourished.

 One thing continually struck me as odd, though.
 I alluded to this at the end of that first piece: the "correct" option is usually to build on top of the old stuff... **_sort of_**.
-But that's not what I saw.
+However, despite it being "correct," it's not what I saw happen.
 Let me show you why it didn't happen that way, and at the same time you'll come to understand what I mean when I say "sort of."

 ## Legacy Resists Change

-Instead of happening _within_ the old code, all that cool new stuff was created entirely _around_ it.
+Instead of happening _within_ the old code, all the cool new stuff got created entirely _around_ the old code.
 Sometimes modules would get broken off to live somewhere near the old behemoth and speak its arcane, dead language, but most of the time the developers of the shiny modern systems avoided it like the plague.
 If you've worked in software engineering for long, you'll already understand why this happened, but if not, let me explain.

 <div style="float: right; padding: 10px 10px 10px 30px; min-width: 200px; max-width: 300px;">
 <img src="/images/katamari.jpg" />
 </div>

 The first iteration of any system is almost always a monolith, especially when it's being written by a start-up team and/or by newer developers.
 Monoliths are not, inherently, bad.
 In fact, from an architecture perspective, I'd wager all solutions should begin as "trivial monolith" and only become more complex as necessary from there.
 However, monolithic applications have some key weaknesses.
 One of the most impactful is the tendency for them to slowly acquire their own gravity.
 As they grow, and as things get bolted onto them, they act as Katamaris, growing bigger and sucking up more and more things until eventually they become their own little planets with complex ecosystems.
+As soon as you run into a snag, stuff starts breaking.

 The sheer force which can be exerted by a large monolithic application is unmatched.
 Skilled developers can defend against it, but most shops don't exclusively employ folks trained in the art of anti-gravity.
 These systems can create vast wells of tribal knowledge, which makes them resistant to training and documentation.
 Since all the application logic lives in one place, devs tend to store all the data in one place too, creating monolithic databases.
 These behemoths are huge single points of failure often only mitigated by vast, expensive backups and wasteful failover clusters.
 Straddling all this is the inertia created by having such a large, tightly-knit system.
 Despite the technical debt it generates, it was created as a single infallible unit and, by its very nature, has tightly interwoven its various units and created omniscient dependencies which become nearly impossible to unwind.